 Her Majesty Queen Elizabeth The Queen Mother, Commandant-in-Chief of the Central Flying School contacted the Commandant after reading the story in the Times, to express her sorrow that the Red Arrows were soon to be made homeless and asking how she might help.
 The Commandant would not tell me what he had advised the Commandant-in-Chief to do.

-On 16 May 1995 the Eastern Daily Press proudly proclaimed the news that the Red Arrows were moving to RAF Marham near Kings Lynn.
+The Eastern Daily Press then proudly proclaimed the news that the Red Arrows were moving to RAF Marham near King's Lynn.
 An editorial (reproduced by permission of the Editor) commented:

 "Confirmation that the Red Arrows are to move to Marham will be welcomed with anticipation and pride in Norfolk, a county whose links with the Royal Air Force are unusually strong.
 Although its famous home at Scampton is shortly to fall victim to defence cuts, the future of the world's premier aerobatics team was guaranteed in last year's Defence Costs Study.
 Marham, the RAF's biggest base, and Norfolk, with uncluttered airspace and a relatively sparse population, are obvious long-term homes for the Red Arrows."

 That announcement in the Eastern Daily Press, and later in other newspapers, was to cost a Lincolnshire man a lot of money: the Team's self-proclaimed number one fan, promptly moved home from Lincoln to King's Lynn.
 "People may think I'm mad chasing them about but I'm their number one fan," he told the Lincolnshire Echo.
 "Wherever they go, I go, and I'll follow them to the four corners of the earth if I have to."